-Soil preparation for a garden involves a bit more than simply loosening the top layer, digging small holes and filling them with seeds and seedlings.
-Most garden soil benefits from first mixing in other materials, such as compost, to improve the texture and composition.
+Soil preparation for a garden involves a bit more than simply loosening the top layer, digging small holes, and filling them with seeds and seedlings.
+Most garden soil benefits from first mixing in other materials, such as compost, to improve the soil's texture and composition.

 Like Goldilocks and her preference for a bed that's neither too hard nor too soft, the average garden plant prefers soil that's neither too hard and claylike nor too soft and sandy.
 The perfect in-between blend improves the soil's ability to provide nutrients to your plants.
 A couple of soil tests beforehand help determine what needs to be added to make soil that's just right for your flowerbed or vegetable garden.

 Determining Soil Composition

 Soil contains a number of components, such as sand, clay, and silt.
 All of these affect the growing conditions for plants in terms of the availability of nutrients and moisture in the soil.
 Clay soil holds too much water, which could cause root rot, while overly sandy soil doesn't hold water or nutrients well.